adrielcafe/pufferdb/README.md

 }
 ```

-Similar to the Coroutines module, the RxJava module also provides some useful built in extension functions that can be used with the Core module:
+Like the Coroutines module, the RxJava module also provides some useful built in extension functions that can be used with the Core module:
 ```kotlin
 val pufferFile = File("path/to/puffer/file")
 val puffer = PufferDB.with(pufferFile) // <- Note that we're using the Core PufferDB